Solver Parameters

 Indicates whether \(h\) and \(J\) values are rescaled:

 Auto-scaling works as follows.
 Each QPU has an allowed range of values for the biases and strengths of qubits and couplers.
-Unless you explicitly disable auto-scaling, the values defined in your problem are adjusted to fit the entire available range, by dividing them by a positive (non-zero) factor defined as:
+Unless you explicitly disable auto-scaling, the values defined in your problem are adjusted to fit the entire available range and the permitted per-qubit and per-group coupling ranges specified by the per_qubit_coupling_range (for Advantage solvers) or per_group_coupling_range (for Advantage2 solvers) properties, respectively.

 Ocean software’s samplers often have a chain strength parameter: because the QPU’s qubits are sparsely connected, problem variables might be represented by more than one physical qubit (a “chain” of qubits), strongly coupled so as to return the same value.
 Typically, chains are generated by minor-embedding tools such as Ocean’s minorminer.
 Setting a value for chain strength determines the values set for the couplers used in forming these chains.
 When using auto-scaling, the \(J\) values of chain couplers are scaled together with the given or converted \(J\) values.
 Similarly, if you disable auto-scaling, any chain strength you specify must result in coupling values within the allowed range for the QPU.